AlexandreDejour/DofusGroup/README.md

 Every register Dofusgroup's user have a user profil.
 To register new user need to create an account with valide pseudo, mail adress and password with dedicated formular.This personal profil give access of some functionnalities:

     - Manage personnal informations
-    - Create/manage character profil
+    - Create/manage/delete characters
-    - Create/manage/join events
+    - Create/manage/join/delete events
-    - Manage friends list

 ### Character's profil

 In Dofus each players can have many characters in their account, that's why they can create multiple characters in their profil.
 Each character's profil reunites many informations as name, level, stuff, server and many others.
 When user join an event he does with choosing character.
-Event's author can see character's informations to help him define if he accepts this player in his group.
+Event's author can see character's informations to help him define if he is a well mate for the event.

 ### Events

 All registered users can create events with dedicated formular.
 As character's profil, each event will have his own property as title, tag, type, date and others.
 This informations will help users to find relevant event in list with sorting tool.
-Users's can also share events with their friend with unique link.

-### Friends list

-Each user have his own friends list to easily share his events with mates.
-He can invite them automotically during event creation or with the unique link.
-More of these, for each user, friends's events appear first in the list.
+By default every every event's are public, but you can also set it private.
+Private events not appear in the main list, you can share URL link with your friends, and permits them join the team.